-This quarterly arts magazine focuses on literature, arts and society, memoir and essay.
+The 3P Review is quarterly arts magazine focuses on literature, arts and society, memoir and essay.
 Short stories should be no more than 4,000 words, while submissions to the “Table Talk” section (pithy, irreverent and humorous musings on culture, art, politics and life) should be 1,000 words or less.

-Deadline: January to June
+Deadline: January 1 to April 30

 Payment: $400 for short stories; $200 for Table Talk pieces

-6. One Story
+4. One Story